- NAME: Mia Hamm

 Answer questions and see how you rank against other players.Play Now

-Born Mariel Margaret Hamm on March 17, 1972 in Selma, Alabama, Hamm is largely considered the best female soccer player in history.
+Born Mariel Margaret Hamm on March 17, 1972, in Selma, Alabama, Mia Hamm is largely considered the best female soccer player in history.
 She played with the U.S. women's national soccer team for 17 years, building one of the biggest fan bases of any American athlete.
-She won the Women's World Cup in 1991 and 1999 and won Olympic gold medals in 1996 and 2004.
+She won the Women's World Cup in 1991 and 1999, and took Olympic gold medals in 1996 and 2004.
 Hamm held the record for most international goals scored until June 2013,

 The daughter of an Air Force pilot, Hamm moved often with her family throughout her childhood and credits her brother, Garrett, for encouraging her in sports.
-At age 15, she was the youngest soccer player ever to play for the national team.
+At the age of 15, Hamm was the youngest soccer player to play for the national team.
 Hamm attended the University of North Carolina at Chapel Hill, where she helped take the team to four consecutive NCAA women's championships.

-In 1991, at age 19, she was the youngest teammember in history to win the World Cup.
+In 1991, at the age of 19, Hamm was the youngest teammember in history to win the World Cup.
 Five years later, Hamm and her teammates, including Michelle Akers, Brandi Chastain and Kristine Lilly, secured the gold medal at the 1996 Summer Olympics in Athens, Georgia.
-They would return to win gold again in 2004.)
+(They would return to win gold again in 2004.)
 In 1999, Hamm set a new record for most international goals scored when she made her 108th goal for the U.S. team, succeeding Italian player Elisabetta Vignotto.
 Hamm held that title until June 2013, when her record was broken by fellow American player Abby Wambach.

 © 2013 A+E Networks.
 All rights reserved.